pnnehome/pnnehome.github.io/_sources/index.rst.txt

 Wei, Yanhao 'Max' and Zhenling Jiang (2025), "Pretraining Estimators for Structural Models: Application to Consumer Search."

-Ursu, Raluca, Stephan Seiler, and Elisabeth Honka (2022), "The Sequential Search Model: A Framework for Empirical Research."
+Ursu, Raluca, Stephan Seiler, and Elisabeth Honka (2025), "The Sequential Search Model: A Framework for Empirical Research."
+QME, 23(1): 165-213.

 |